Zanzy21/DoD-PF2E-Portal/README.md

   Navigate to Game Settings > Configure Settings > Pathfinder 2nd Edition > Homebrew Elements and add the elements as seen in the picture.

 2.)
 Install in Foundry using the manifest URL like you can with other Foundry modules.

+3.)
+Search for 'dodr' in the Compendium Packs tab in Foundry to find the newly added compendiums.

+4.)
+Import what you need into your game world.
+Done!